Minorities and Philosophy

 LEARN MORE ABOUT OUR MISSION

-MAP is comprised of students in philosophy departments who are committed to examining and addressing structural injustices in academic philosophy.
-Though primarily led by graduate students, MAP also relies on faculty support and encourages undergraduate participation.
+Minorities and Philosophy (MAP) was founded by philosophy graduate students committed to examining and addressing structural injustices in academic philosophy.
+Though MAP International is a graduate student-run organization, we rely on faculty support and encourage undergraduate participation.
 Currently, MAP has over 160 chapters around the world.

 MAP is primarily a grassroots organization; local organizers from each chapter are empowered to assess the needs in their community and how to best meet them.
 The vast MAP network allows local organizers to meet and support peers and learn about initiatives in other departments.
 Broadly, each chapter aims at addressing (1) issues of structural injustice (and minority participation) in the profession, (2) theoretical issues regarding philosophy of gender, race, sexual orientation, class, disability, native language, etc., and (c) philosophy done from marginalized perspectives.
 Meeting formats include external or internal speakers, reading groups, film screenings, mentorship events for undergraduate or graduate students, panel discussions, and practical workshops (e.g. on anti-racist pedagogy, navigating stereotype threat, and boundary setting).